calumyan/street-foody/README.md

 ## For Users

-To run the project, run <code> dotnet run </code> in the terminal
+* To run the project, for VSCode, go to the terminal and run <code> dotnet run </code> and go to https://localhost:5001 to see the web pages.
+For Visual Studio,  click the run button at the top of the Visual Studio.

-To build the project, run <code> dotnet build </code>
+* To build the project, run <code> dotnet build </code> in the terminal

-There is a pretty complete guide on how to use our app on the handbook page, check it out!
+* There is a pretty complete guide on how to use our app on the handbook page, check it out!